jaredmdunn/wherever-we-go/02_characters/02_skills.md

 - Taking down a guard with a musket shot.

 ### Mobility
-Speed, balance, and ability to maneuver with precision—running, jumping, tumbling, climbing, etc.
+Speed, balance, and ability to maneuver with precision-running, jumping, tumbling, climbing, etc.

 Examples:
 - Sprinting across a collapsing bridge.